 Take a look at the below list of Top 10 Best Love Songs of All Time till 2017.
 Love songs have been a common expression to explore deeper feelings for another person since the first song was created.
 It is a very universal feeling and is able to translate well over nearly every culture in existence.
 But to be among the best love songs of all time songs have to possess a quality that is powerful enough to invoke emotions that just aren’t present with some of the more fun-loving, carefree ballads that are meant to be transitory and don’t possess the staying power of those listed below.
 Those songs that remain eternal to this day are those that have never once failed to inspire the true and lasting type of love that people seek for their entire lives but so few ever find.
-So with that in mind, here are the top ten best love songs of all time.
+So with that in mind, here are the top ten best songs of all time.

 List of Top 10 Best Love Songs of All Time till 2017